siklid/siklid-api/docs/technical/basic-workflow/validation.md

 Siklid uses the [Symfony validator](https://symfony.com/doc/current/components/validator.html) to validate the data and the object states.
-This is done by injecting the `\App\Foundation\Validation\ValidatorInterface` into your action class, and then calling the `stopUnlessValid` method.
+This is done by injecting the `\App\Foundation\Validation\ValidatorInterface` into your action class, and then calling the `abortUnlessValid` method.

 If the validation fails, an exception is thrown, and the action is not executed.
 Don't worry, the exception is caught by the framework, and the response is returned to the client.